genebean/vagrant-puppet-environment/README.md

 ## Version

+0.2 - Redo based on Foreman 1.6
 0.1 - Design phase

 ### ToDo List:

 1. Implement a method to keep the Hiera data up-to-date (vcsrepo module)
 2. Automate foreman-proxy setup
-3. Automate foreman install via a while loop and checking exit codes
-4. When does r10k get run on pm?
+3. When does r10k get run on pm? (via provided web hook... need to set this up still)
-5. Implement the eyaml backend for Hiera and move sensitive data into it.
+4. Implement the eyaml backend for Hiera and move sensitive data into it.
-6. Design a method for EApps / Web Team people to author data
+5. Design a method for EApps / Web Team people to author data

 ## Installing for development / testing